 Display location: Hangar R, Cape Canaveral Air Force Station

-Type: Surface-to-surface guided missile
+Type: Surface-to-surface guided

 Designation: M-8 / PGM-11

 Agency: U.S. Army